HEALTHCARE

-Christina is the author of two international best-selling autobiographies, ‘Bridge Across My Sorrows’ (1994) and Mama Tina (1997) and the subject of a biopic feature film ‘NOBLE’ (2014) which won seven international film awards, Christina has also been the subject of two feature length award-winning documentaries – Mama Tina (1997) and ‘In A House That Cease to Be’ (2014).
+Christina’s profound journey has been chronicled in two international best-selling autobiographies, namely ‘Bridge Across My Sorrows’ (1994) and ‘Mama Tina’ (1997), as well as in the biopic feature film ‘NOBLE’ (2014), which received acclaim with seven international film awards.
+Additionally, Christina has been the focus of two feature-length, award-winning documentaries – ‘Mama Tina’ (1997) and ‘In A House That Ceased to Be’ (2014).

 The Movie: